 If you’re under investigation, the police will ask you to do things that are not required.
 The best thing you can do is to politely refuse until you have a lawyer present.

 West Chester criminal defense attorney Michael J. Skinner will fight for your rights and help you navigate the criminal justice system.
-If you’re under investigation or facing charges, contact us today at (610) 436-1410 to schedule a free consultation.
+If you’re under investigation or facing charges, contact us today at (610) 436-1410 to schedule a free consultation with a PA criminal defense lawyer.

 The sooner you contact us, the sooner we can help.